-- The vision, mission, principles and values of our Network are understood and enacted in all our activities and relationships. - A strong fit between these values and the organisations where we place our volunteers.
+- The vision, mission, principles and values of our Network are understood and enacted in all our activities and relationships. - A strong fit between these values and the agencies where we place our volunteers.

-It also meets regularly with our Coordinators to:
+It also meets regularly with the Coordinator to: